avsigaev/sonm-automation-python/README.md

 ## Configuration

-- Edit config.yaml to describe hardware configuration needs for your task.
+- Edit config.yaml to describe hardware configuration requirements for your task.
 - Edit *'def template_task'* section in *yaml_gen.py* to describe your task.

 ## Run